The Order of Adjectives

 Material

-OK, next to origin are material-describing adjectives.
-Material adjectives are usually nouns that act as adjectives when used to describe other nouns — like metal, paper, and silk.
+Adjectives for material typically are nouns that act as adjectives when used to describe other nouns, such as metal, paper, and silk.

 They discovered a decorative century-old brown Chinese PORCELAIN vase in their backyard.